vitaliiPsl/crappy-adk/README.md

 ## Subagents

-`WithSubAgents` registers a `delegate` tool on the parent agent.
+`WithSubAgents` in `extensions/subagents` registers a `delegate` tool on the parent agent.
 When called, it runs the target subagent's full ReAct loop and returns its output.

 ```go
 orchestrator, err := agent.New(model,